AnneSRz/IFTT3225---TP2/my-react-app/README.md

   ## Exigences

-  - Authentification and encryption of user data
+  - Authentication and encryption of user data
   - Create an API (Rest) to query the database with the essential CRUD features.